 CakePHP callbacks enable you to manipulate or check data before a model operation.
 Examples include before validation, before save, after save, before delete, after delete, and after find.

-For example, consider a case where you want to manipulate a date so that it is displayed differently than the way it is saved in the database.
-(Perhaps you are working with an older database that saved the date in a time() format or in a non standard database date format.)
+For example, consider a case where you want to manipulate a date to display it differently than how it is saved in the database.
+Perhaps you are working with an older database that saved the date in a time() format or a nonstandard database date format.

 To accomplish this, these callbacks could go in your model file: